Cmathiaz/video-stream-image-stacking/README.md

 # video stream image stacking

 A simple video stream image stacking python program

-A very simple streamed video image stacking code!
+Useful in seeing stationary small letters, numbers or details visible in your security video camera stream. reduces night time low-light camera noise. developed for my own home security camera use.

 improves statistical camera noise (and the resolution a little) by stacking many images captured from an rtsp protocol security camera.